lfv89/vim-interestingwords/README.md

 ## What is it? ##

-TL;DR Scroll for the gifts.
+TL;DR Scroll for the gifs.

 vim-interstingwords is a vim plugin that **highlights** all the occurrences of the word under your cursor.
 It can be used to highlight **different** words at the same time.
 To highlight a word you hit ``<Leader>k``.